-You may change your vote by revoking your proxy.
+You may change your vote by revoking your proxy at any time before the polls close at the special meeting.
 You can do this in one of three ways:

-- timely delivery of a valid, later-dated proxy, including a proxy cast by telephone or the Internet; - written notice to HSB's Corporate Secretary which is timely received before the special meeting that you have revoked your proxy; or - attendance at the special meeting in person and completing a ballot.
+- timely delivery of a valid, later-dated proxy, including a proxy cast by telephone or the Internet; - written notice to HSB's Corporate Secretary before the special meeting that you have revoked your proxy; or - attendance at the special meeting in person and completing a ballot.